aceandro2812/Prana-Rakshak/README.md

 Visit `http://localhost:3000` to start your journey with Prana-Rakshak!

 ---
+## Future Scope
+1.Hyper Localized IOT implementations :- BYOS(bring your own sensor) format ,where users and contributors can register and connect their own DIY ESP32 based air quality sensors to the platform.

+2.Google Maps MCP integration for better traffic insights and weather insights.

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.